-Type of Tax Number of Tax Expenditure items Number of Tax Expenditure Items Measured Estimate (in BGN) % of Tax Revenue VAT 2 1 142,774,924 0.40% Excise duties 7 7 138,544,266 0.39% Corporate income taxes 19 10 296,957,673 0.83% Personal income taxes 12 12 128,249,295 0.36% Total, all taxes 40 30 706,526,157 1.97%
+Type of Tax Number of Tax Expenditure items Number of Tax Expenditure Items Measured Estimate (in BGN) % of Tax Revenue VAT 2 1 180,408,982 0.44% Excise duties 7 7 159,946,852 0.39% Corporate income taxes 19 10 362,129,220 0.89% Personal income taxes 13 13 439,149,822 1.07% Total, all taxes 41 31 1,141,634,876 2.79%

-The largest relative share in the estimated tax expenditures under the permanent measures of the tax policy is occupied by the tax expenditures associated with corporate taxes (42.0%), followed by tax expenditures associated with VAT (20.2%), excise duties (19.6%) and associated with personal income taxes (18.2%).
+The largest relative share in the estimated tax expenditures under the tax policy measures is for the tax expenditures associated with personal income taxes (38.5%), followed by corporate taxes (31.7%), tax expenditures associated with VAT (15.8%) and those associated with excise duties (14.0%).

-The analysis of the sources of information used to make a tax expenditure measurement aimed at reducing the share of unmeasured tax expenditures indicates that only a quarter of the measures defined as tax expenditures cannot be estimated.
+The analysis of the sources of information used to make a tax expenditure measurement aimed at reducing the share of unmeasured tax expenditures indicates that slightly below a quarter of the measures defined as tax expenditures cannot be estimated.
 The absence of an estimate is due to the fact that tax returns do not contain the relevant data, or contain aggregated information which cannot be used to measure the respective tax expenditure item reliably.
 When no other source of information has been identified, the tax expenditure cannot be estimated reliably.

-In this regard, due to unavailable detailed and comprehensive information reflecting the exact impact of some of the tax expenditures on the state budget, the quantitative assessment of their effects in the annual reports is not possible.
+In this regard, due to unavailable detailed and comprehensive information reflecting the exact impact of some of the tax expenditures on the state budget, the quantitative assessment13 of their effects in the annual reports is not possible.
 This circumstance is reflected in the "Amount" field on the respective tax expenditure row as "The tax expenditure has not been measured".

 For example, the annual tax return filed under Article 92 of the Corporate Income Tax Act contains aggregated information concerning the tax deductible cost of depreciation/amortisation for all tax depreciable tangible and intangible assets.
-The 12 information provided by means of the tax return is not sufficiently broken down to enable the estimation of tax expenditures under tax measures "Accelerated tax depreciation of up to 50 % for machines and equipment" and "Accelerated tax depreciation (100 % per annum) for assets generated as a result of R&D".
+The information provided by means of the tax return is not sufficiently broken down to enable the estimation of tax expenditures under tax measures "Accelerated tax depreciation of up to 50 % for machines and equipment" and "Accelerated tax depreciation (100 % per annum) for assets generated as a result of R&D".